merenlab/merenlab.org/_posts/anvio/2016-06-26-installation-v2.md

 mkdir ~/virtual-envs/
 ```

-Then create a new virtual environment for anvi'o under that directory, to activate it, and to check the Python version in it:
+Then we will create a new virtual environment for anvi'o under that directory, to activate it, and to check the Python version in it to make sure the version starts with `3`:

 ``` bash
 virtualenv ~/virtual-envs/anvio-{% include _project-anvio-version-number.html %}